Unauthorized Nibblers in the Garden?

 Protect against the predictable

 - Pick timing and placement of plantings carefully.
 Plants are most at risk before natural vegetation greens up, as are plants that can be nibbled out of view or close to cover.
-If you don’t want to delay planting, plant the most palatable plants close to the house and protect them with covers or plastic jugs in the early going.
+If you don’t want to delay planting, plant the most palatable plants close to the house and protect them with covers or plastic jugs in the early stages.

 - Install fencing of the appropriate height and type for the animals you need to keep away from your plants.
 Single-strand electric fences can be effective deterrents, but they are not appropriate in yards used by young children or pets.